 Honors and activities: Davis Polk Leadership fellow; Pat Tillman scholar; Columbia University senator and co-chair of the University Rules Committee; co-president, Columbia Law School Military Association; co-president, Columbia Law Couples and Families Association.

-Next steps: Zumwalt will work at Davis Polk & Wardwell in its Menlo Park, California, office.
+Next steps: Zumwalt is a corporate associate at Kirkland & Ellis in its new Salt Lake City, Utah, office.
 He one day hopes to run for office in order to advocate for developing and rural communities.